matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 <div markdown="1">
 <h2 class="title"></h2>

 “I want to keep this as simple as possible so to achieve my 3 copies and multiple geographical locations, I purchased three RAID 1 drives.
 One for my studio, one for my home, and one for my friend’s home.
-To keep my three RAID 1 drives in synchronisation I manually sync my studio drive with my home drive on a weekly basis, and then manually sync with my friend’s drive twice a year.”
+To keep my three RAID 1 drives in synchronization I manually sync my studio drive with my home drive on a weekly basis, and then manually sync with my friend’s drive twice a year.”
 </div>

 <div markdown="1">
 <h2 class="title"></h2>
 “I have about 10TB of data, which I do not access that frequently and have the funds to pay an annual fee to storage my data in the cloud.”
 “We have about 10TB of data, and expects to only have 15TB in five years, so we have two 18TB RAID devices that plugs right into my Mac at  home and the office.
 I pay an annual fee for a cloud backup service, which we can use to keep our two locations in synchronization, as well as having the benefit of the third copy in the cloud.”
 </div>